alfredogomez2005/alfredogomez.github.io/index.md

 {
   std::cout << "Buffer Overflow Example" << std::endl;

-  // TODO: The user can type more than 20 characters and overflow the buffer, resulting in account_number being replaced -
+  // The user can type more than 20 characters and overflow the buffer, resulting in account_number being replaced -
 //  even though it is a constant and the compiler buffer overflow checks are on.
-//  You need to modify this method to prevent buffer overflow without changing the account_number
-//  varaible, and its position in the declaration.
-It must always be directly before the variable used for input.

   const std::string account_number = "CharlieBrown42";
   char user_input[20];